PnX-SI/gn_mobile_occtax/README.md

 ### Override parameters from app settings

-As this settings file is updated automatically, we advise you not to update it directly by hand.
+As this local settings file is updated automatically with the one on *GeoNature* server, we advise you not to update it directly by hand.
-To do this, you can overwrite the values from the *GeoNature* server by creating a `settings_occtax.local.json` file in the same location as the app settings file.
+To do this, you can locally overwrite the values from the *GeoNature* server by creating a `settings_occtax.local.json` file in the same location as the app settings file in the terminal's main storage.
 Then simply copy the parameters to be overwritten, respecting the JSON structure of the app settings file.
 Example, to override map layers configuration:

 ```json